froststein/tp/docs/UserGuide.md

         <li>At least 1 field has to be edited for the command to run.</li>
         <li>More than 1 field can be edited in a single run of the command.</li>
       </ul>
-    <li>When editing the _list of participants_, existing participants, including those part of the group declared when creating the session, must be included.</li>
+    <li>When editing the <em>list of participants</em>, existing participants, including those part of the group declared when creating the session, must be included.</li>
     <ul>
         <li>Activities may have been created using participants in the list, hence the <em>list of participants</em>  can only expand and not shrink.
 This is to prevent introducing any inconsistencies to activities in the session.</li>
         <li>Example 1: If the session with session unique identifier of <em>1</em> has been created with <em>Alice</em>  and <em>Bob</em>  and you wish to edit it to include <em>Charlie</em> , a valid edit command would be: <br> <code class="language-plaintext highlighter-rouge">session /edit /sid 1 /pl Alice Bob Charlie</code>.</li>